 Keep Planting if You Can!

-Weather permitting, this week especially and to some degree, almost every day until the end of the month will bring some of the most favourable lunar planting days.
+permitting, almost every day this week will bring some of the most favourable lunar planting days for the month.

 Much can be planted during pleasant breaks in the wintry weather.
 Many of the backbone and foundation plantings including conifers, grasses and perennial groundcovers, hedging foundation plantings of shrubs, ornamental trees and hardy vines can be planted as well as a variety of Biennials and Perennials.
 This is a time when often ‘big is better’.
 Larger specimen plants with a bit more maturity often handle the cold and inclement weather much better than frail seedlings and tiny dollar store ‘bargains’ that can often be overwhelmed by a cold snap or wintry extremes.

 Deciduous (bare-root and container-grown) cane fruit; Grape and Kiwi Fruit Vines; fruit and nut shrubs and trees; as well as ornamental hedges, shrubs, and trees; Roses; plus broad-leafed evergreens and conifers can be planted now and throughout the Winter months.
 Ground should be well-worked and enriched prior to planting.
 Avoid chemical fertilisers or ‘hot’ manures from coming in direct contact with the root system or burning and damage might occur.
 Once planted at their original soil line or just a little deeper, water in well.
 Make sure they are well staked again wintry storms.
 Add protective mulch wherever possible drying out or freezing might occur.

 Outdoor hardy Ferns of most species as well as established Perennials can be dug, divided and replanted wherever the ground remains workable.
 In climates experiencing wintry freezing be sure to surround the new transplants with protective mulch.
 Transplanting can continue throughout the Winter in mild climates.